 Sara stayed up with Phoebe through the night, posted near the bathroom.
 After a brief lull in early morning, they tried having Phoebe drink water, but the vomiting became worse and she began complaining of side pain.
 At 9:40, they decided to call PacMed.

-PacMed nurse Valentina heard the symptoms and immediately scheduled Phoebe for a 10 AM virtual visit.
-The family had never used the Zoom platform with MyChart (PacMed’s patient portal), so medical assistant Nyeelah called first and walked them through it.
+PacMed Nurse Valentina heard the symptoms and, with extra stay-at-home precautions in place, immediately scheduled Phoebe for a 10 AM virtual visit.
+The family had never used the Zoom platform in MyChart (PacMed’s patient portal), so Medical Assistant Nyeelah called first and walked them through the technology.
 By 10:05, they were seeing the doctor, virtually.

 “I'm glad they called and had the visit with us,” said Dr. Nawal Alkharouf, one of PacMed’s newest primary care physicians.
 “The alternative would have been a perforated appendix.”

 Through the Zoom app on their computer, Dr. Alkharouf performed an initial assessment, including guiding the parents through a physical exam and asking clarifying questions to rule out similar conditions.
 “I tried to get her to do a jump test,” said Dr. Alkharouf, “to get up and just jump, but she couldn't even get up.
 Just going from a laying to a sitting position was very difficult for her and she complained of pain.
 I could see on the camera that she was really guarding her right side.”

 Based on the exam, Dr. Alkharouf suspected appendicitis, but there were a few atypical symptoms as well.
 With the added risks associated with exposure during COVID-19, the doctor wanted to be sure before sending them to the emergency room.
 So, she prescribed anti-nausea medicine, which the family picked up immediately.
 The doctor called them back 90 minutes later.